 #2 Network as a New School Psychologist

-Once you’ve completed your preparation, finding a job is expedited by partaking in networking opportunities.
-There are a plethora of school psychologist conferences, networking websites, and national organizations that can connect you with potential employers.
+Once you’ve completed your preparation, finding a job is sometimes expedited by partaking in networking opportunities.
+There are a plethora of school psychologist conferences, networking websites, and national organizations that offer opportunities to connect you with potential employers.

 Some organizations to check out are:

 - American Board of School Psychology (ABSP)